Warren1001/PD2Info/Season 3 Issues.md

 - Go to your anti-virus and restore the file.
 Whitelist/make an exclusion for the entire PD2 folder in your anti-virus.
 - If you cannot restore the file or there is no file to restore, restart your PC.
 Check your anti-virus again, and whitelist/make an exclusion for the entire PD2 folder, then try installing/re-installing the launcher.

+## **Game crashes upon visiting a vendor**
+- Kryszard's filter had a crash issue with Thawing Potions.
+Restart your launcher to update the loot filter.

 # **For PlugY or Singleplayer players:**

 ## You get ANY error upon creating a new character or loading a pre-existing character